tomduhourq/play-scala/README.md

 # Play!
 2 for Scala tutorial

-This is a project intended to be a tutorial to start using Play!
-2 Framework with Scala, and for my own because I had quite a mess managing to run everyhting on my IDE.
+This is a project intended to be a tutorial to start using *Play!
+2 Framework with Scala*, and for my own because I had quite a mess managing to run everyhting on my IDE.

-I am using Scala 2.11.5 and Intellij IDEA 14 Community Edition (this is important to my belief because the scala plugin doesn't have support for Play! in com edition).
+I am using **Scala 2.11.5** and **Intellij IDEA 14 Community Edition** (this is important to my belief because the scala plugin doesn't have support for Play! in com edition).

 ## Install